metaplex-foundation/developer-hub/src/pages/core/plugins/freeze-delegate.md

 ## Overview

-The Freeze Plugin is a `Owner Managed` plugin that freezes the Asset dissallowing transfer.
+The Freeze Plugin is a `Owner Managed` plugin that freezes the Asset disallowing transfer.
 The authority of the plugin can revoke themselves or unfreeze at any time.

 The Freeze Plugin will work in areas such as;